Skip to main content

 6. Dance classes

-Dance is a great way for older people to exercise.
-It helps with fitness, strength, flexibility, joint health, balance, and coordination.
+Dancing helps with fitness, strength, flexibility, joint health, balance, and coordination.
 It's also associated with reduced risk of dementia.
 Styles that involve improvisation and creativity are especially good for the brain.
-Learn more about dance and healthy ageing.

 5. Water aerobics